 Kristin Simpsen is a trial lawyer whose practice is primarily focused on general civil and business litigation and labor and employment law.
 Kristin has second-chair case management experience involving the representation of both plaintiffs and defendants in civil litigation matters, including contract disputes, insurance-related disputes, construction matters, and condemnation actions.
 She counsels and represents employers in all phases of labor and employment law, including litigation before state and federal courts, regulatory and administrative agencies.
 Her experience also includes advising clients on such issues as drug and alcohol testing, employee handbook and policy development, and wage and hour matters, as well as litigation avoidance and compliance with other federal and state laws.

 In addition to her legal practice at the firm, Kristin serves as a volunteer attorney for Oklahoma Lawyers for Children, a nonprofit organization that uses the time, talent and resources of qualified pro bono lawyers and others to represent and assist children in various matters before the Juvenile Division of the Oklahoma County District Court.
-She also serves as vice president of membership for Lyric Theater's Understudies Board.

 - Obtained a jury verdict on behalf of an Oklahoma landowner who sought just compensation in a condemnation case involving a 7.24-acre permanent easement taken by a public utility for the purpose of constructing a transmission system across the landowner’s property.
 The jury award exceeded the court-appointed commissioners’ award by 172%.
 As a result, the client/landowner was awarded its attorney's fees, appraisal fees and costs against the utility company.

 - Obtained summary judgment in favor of a manufacturing employer in a case in which the 11 employee plaintiffs sought overtime pay under the Fair Labor Standards Act for having to wear pagers while on call.